CropsBreaker/BetterApi/README.md

 ## What I used
 I used [Json.NET](https://www.newtonsoft.com/json) to deserialize the json

-## About the name
+## About the logo
-In italian, api also means "bees"
+In italian, "api" also means "bees" better -> butter

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.